2KAbhishek/Mindtree-POL/Practice-Problems/set2/README.md

-Exercise 26:

-A retail store wants to keep track of item id and item price of the five items sold by them.
+26. A retail store wants to keep track of item id and item price of the five items sold by them.
 Based on the item purchased by the customer, item price must be identified and the computation of bill amount must be done as per the price and quantity of the item purchased.

 Write a program to implement the above scenario.

-1- Represent the item ids and price in arrays.
+- Represent the item ids and price in arrays.

-2- Search for the item purchased by the customer (assume it to be 5001) in the item ids arrays and identify the respective price.
+- Search for the item purchased by the customer (assume it to be 5001) in the item ids arrays and identify the respective price.
 Display and appropriate error message if the item is not found in the array.

-3- If the item is found-
+- If the item is found-

-a) compute the bill amount as quantity purchased \* price identified.
+  - compute the bill amount as quantity purchased \* price identified.
-b) display the bill id, customer id, purchase id, quantity purchased, discount and bill amount.
+  - display the bill id, customer id, purchase id, quantity purchased, discount and bill amount.

-4- Change the purchase item id value to 5006 and run the program again and observe the result.
+- Change the purchase item id value to 5006 and run the program again and observe the result.

-Exercise 27: Design and implement applications using basic OOP paradigms.
+27. Design and implement applications using basic OOP paradigms.

 Write a program as below guideline: 1.
 Create an Employee class with following attributes: